ANBI disclosure

 Objects

-"Promoting and financially supporting the quality of education at the Theo Thijssenschool in Amsterdam, particularly in the areas of visual arts, the cultural programme and other enriching educational activities, as well as everything connected with or conducive to that aim in the broadest sense."
+"Serving the general interest by promoting the quality and accessibility of education at the Theo Thijssenschool, in particular in the areas of visual arts, the cultural programme and other enriching educational activities, as well as the financial support of initiatives that contribute to the broad development of pupils and to the social and cultural formation of youth, and everything connected with the foregoing or conducive thereto, all in the broadest sense of the word."

-— from article 2 of the articles of association
+— from article 3 paragraph 1 of the articles of association

 Original Dutch wording, as referenced by the Belastingdienst:

-"Het bevorderen en financieel ondersteunen van de kwaliteit van het onderwijs op de Theo Thijssenschool te Amsterdam, in het bijzonder op het gebied van beeldende vorming, cultuuronderwijs en andere verrijkende onderwijsactiviteiten, alsmede al hetgeen daarmee in de ruimste zin des woords verband houdt of daartoe bevorderlijk kan zijn."
+"Het dienen van het algemeen belang door het bevorderen van de kwaliteit en de toegankelijkheid van het onderwijs op de Theo Thijssenschool, in het bijzonder op het gebied van beeldende vorming, cultuuronderwijs en andere verrijkende onderwijsactiviteiten, alsmede het financieel ondersteunen van initiatieven die bijdragen aan de brede ontwikkeling van leerlingen en aan de maatschappelijke en culturele vorming van de jeugd, en al hetgeen met vorenstaande verband houdt of daartoe bevorderlijk kan zijn, alles in de ruimste zin van het woord."

 Outline of the policy plan